stefanom/fably/README.md

 ## Longer term

 * get it to work on ESP32-based boards
-* get it to work with other APIs
+* get it to work with other AI cloud APIs
-* get it to work with models hosted on the local network
+* get it to work with AI models hosted locally or on the local network